by Chris Blake

 Launching a new computer-aided engineering (CAE) injection molding simulation software tool like SimForm inevitably prompts the question: what’s the difference from products like Moldflow® by Autodesk, MoldEx3D, and others?

-The market for moldflow analysis and molding simulation includes many software tools, each with their strengths and weaknesses.
 This post will address how SimForm positions itself among these other products—what it is and what it isn’t—and elucidate the unique role it can play within injection molding design workstreams.
 Most importantly, it describes how SimForm complements high-end specialized simulation software like Moldflow and MoldEx3D by providing distinct value to mold makers and their customers.

 Target customers

 In fact, let’s start there: who should use SimForm?
 It’s natural to assume that as a molding simulation tool, SimForm would try to appeal to the people who already use moldflow software.
-But SimForm is not really for those who have advanced enough in their science to take advantage of Moldflow or MoldEx3D.
+But SimForm is not really for those who have advanced enough in their science to take advantage of CAE simulation software like Moldflow or MoldEx3D.
 Those are very precise simulation tools that work best on highly detailed molds, mostly for mold design validation near the end of the process.

 Pricing and deployment model